leiyangleon/FSH/README.md

 Scripts written Summer 2015 by Tracy Whelen, based on Matlab code written by Yang Lei.
-Then modified by Yang Lei in 2015 through 2017.
+Then modified by Yang Lei thus far.
 Some scripts contain code written by Diya Chowdhury, and Gerard Ruiz Carregal